-So, if you do that we end up with the following set of equations, you can actually derive them, it is very, not too hard to do, again, are you to do that.
+So, if you do that, we end up with the following set of equations, you can actually derive them, it is very, not too hard to do, again, are you to do that.
 And if we find time, I will go through this in slightly more detail than what I am doing now.

 So, you will end up with this set of two equations.
-Again, the E is basically the image term.
-It is the gradient of the image evaluated at the curve, A is a Penta diagonal banded matrix, which basically carries the weights of the finite difference terms.
-And these are the two simplified or the final form for the Euler-Lagrange equation.
+Again, the E is basically the image term, it is the gradient of the image evaluated at the curve, A is Penta diagonal banded matrix, which basically carries the weights of the finite difference terms.
+And, these are the two in a simplified or the final form for the Euler Lagrange equations.

-Now that we have this, what do we do?
+Now, that we have this, what do we do?
 So, it is not done yet.
-So, this just gives you some relationship between or like I said, the tension between how you move the points because A, is the regularization matrix, you can think of it that way A is the matrix that regularizes your curve, delta u delta x is gives you the gradient information.
-So just like this tension between the two, so how would you propagate the curve that is what we are going to look at but it is not done there.
+So, this just gives you some way of, some relationship between or like I said, the tension between how we move the points, because A, is the regularization matrix, you can think of it that way.
+A is the matrix that regularizes your curve, delta E, delta x is gives you the gradient information.
+So, just like this tension between the two, so how would you propagate the curve, that is what we are going to look at.
+So, but it is not done there at.